-Santa Fe Girls’ School, a private, nonprofit school, was co-founded in 1998 by Program Director Lee Lewin, with the aim of providing a nurturing yet academically rigorous environment to enable adolescent girls to find their voices.
+Santa Fe Girls’ School, a private, nonprofit school, was co-founded in 1998 by Laura Carver and Lee Lewin, with the aim of providing a nurturing yet academically rigorous environment to enable adolescent girls to find their voices.
 The school was designed to offer Santa Fe girls the advantage of single-gender education strengthened by the school’s intentionally small size during an important developmental window.

 Our students learn in a school culture that fosters the development of inner strength and self-awareness and emphasizes each girl’s individual voice as a valuable piece of the greater whole.
 As a result, our graduates embrace a diplomatic approach to life that enhances the values of kindness and consideration of others and allows them to succeed not only as scholars, but also as vital community members and leaders.